ThalesGroup/CipherTrust_Application_Protection/pkcs11/csharp/README.md

 ### Choices for the -g option:
      0 ... generate a versioned key
      1 ... rotate a versioned key
-     2 ... migrate a non-versioned key to a versioned key 3 ... generate a non-versioned key
+     3 ... generate a non-versioned key
 ### Choices for the -m (metadata) option:
      false ... don't add metadata